JJVandeleest/DCG/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTES.

 ## Reverse dependencies
-This is no package depend on DCG.
+There are no packages dependent on DCG.